-Recommendation Status Comments Suggested Enhancements/Next Steps 4 Establish Capital Planning Committee, Create Annual Capital Budget and Revenue and Expenditure Forecast Progress The original recommendation attempted to address the need for a clear and defined capital planning process.
+Recommendation Status Comments Suggested Enhancements/Next Steps 4 Establish Capital Planning Committee, Create Annual Capital Budget and Revenue and Expenditure Forecast Progress The original recommendation attempted to address the need for a dear and defined capital planning process.
 To accomplish this, the town administrator has created a capital asset inventory to form the basis of capital planning for the town.
 She has also developed a capital outlay submission form for departments to complete when requesting capital items and has integrated it into the capital planning process alongside the operating budget process.
 In addition, departments also complete an inventory form to send back to the town administrator, who uses it to update the asset inventory.
 The town has not established a capital planning committee.
 However, with the town administrator taking the lead, a capital planning committee may not be necessary to administer the process.
 Instead, such a committee may benefit the town as an advisory body evaluating and ranking project submissions in a report.
-The finance director has been annually updating a five-year forecast to the town has maintained a capital stabilization fund, which can serve as a dedicated source of capital project funding.
-We recommend that the town administrator, along with the select board and finance committee, continue to refine the capital planning process.
-An effective capital budgeting process should include the following components: • Clear definition of capital project with dollar and useful life threshold. • Capital asset inventory. • Formal submission process for departmental projects with standardized submission documents that parallels the operating budget process. • Submission review process with standardized criteria and a scoring system. • Five-year capital plan with a basis in town's financial forecast. • Gear method for capital funding.
-Figarding the forecast, we recommend integrating it more fully into the annual budget process by making it the subject of one more budget summits, both for presenting the initial forecast and an updated version.
-Additionally, the town should include prospective uses of the Community Preservation Committee) in the annual capital process, educating department heads with regard to allowable uses and coordinating with town's community preservation committee. Ŋ Streamline Posting of Financial Information Complete The treasurer/collector posts receipts to VADAR, the town's financial software, daily.
+The form administrator, select board, and finance committee.
+First DLS' forecast using DLS' forecast turne town administrator, and finance committee.
+First DLS' forecast using DLS' forecast to the town administrator admined a capital planning committee.
+First DLS' forecast to the town administrator administrator submissions in a report.
+We recommend that the town administrator, along with the select board and finance committee, continue to refine the capital blanning process.
+An effective capital budgeting process should include the following components: Clear definition of capital project with dollar and useful life threshold.
+Clear definition of capital project with dollar and useful life threshold.
+Capital asset inventory.
+Formal submission process for departmental projects with standardized submission documents that parallels the operating budget process.
+Submission review process with standardized citeria and a scoring system.
+Gaar defining the forecast, we recommend integrating it more fully into the annual budget process by making it the subject of one more budget summits, both for presenting the initial forecast and an updated version.
+Additionally, the town should include prospective uses of the Community Preservation Committee) in the annual capital process, educating department the associated to allowable uses and coordinating with town's community preservation committee. 'n Streamline Posting of Financial Information Complete The treasurer/collector posts receipts to VADAR, the town's financial software, daily.
 Payments are batched together and posted at the end of the day.
 There is a terminal at the counter for payment and residents can also pay online via InvoiceCloud or a drop box at the front of the building (one for town receipts and the other for the sewer district).
 The town has a lockbox service with Eastern Bank, which they post to town accounts after confirming availability of funds, and a check scanner for deposits.